Sam Pa

-Sam Pa is a business magnate who is believed to be the head of the 88 Queensway Group and numerous subsidiary companies that operate mining and resource concessions in a number of countries notably across Africa.
+Sam Pa is a business magnate believed to be the head of the 88 Queensway Group and numerous subsidiary companies that operate mining and resource concessions in a number of countries, notably across Africa.
 Pa has been the subject of controversy, allegedly propping up Robert Mugabe's ZANU-PF regime in Zimbabwe and securing business contacts on the back of a coup d'état in Madagascar and civil unrest in Guinea.

 History

-Sam Pa is alleged to use a number of different aliases; at least eight different names were listed in connection with Pa in an American Congressional report.
+Sam Pa is alleged to use a several different aliases.
+At least eight of these were listed in connection with Pa in an American Congressional report.
 These names include Sam Pa, Sampa, Samo, Sam King, Sa Muxu, Xu Songhua, Xu Jinghua, Ghui Ka Leung, while the United States Department of the Treasury also lists Samo Hui, Antonio Famtosonghiu Sampo Menezes and Tsui Kyung-Wha as aliases in connection with Zimbabwean sanctions.

 It is unknown why Pa uses so many aliases.
-Attempts to research Pa's history prove inconclusive, which has led some to the belief that he is a "princeling"—the son of a well-connected original Chinese communist revolutionary.
+Attempts to research Pa's history prove inconclusive, which has led some to believe that he is a "princeling", the son of a well-connected original Chinese communist revolutionary.
 Reports also list one of Pa's aliases as having a Russian military background that spent time in Angola during the Angolan Civil War.
-It is believed that during Pa's time with the Russian military he first met the future Angolan President Jose Eduardo Dos Santos.
-This was a relationship that he exploited after the Civil War to secure a monopoly over reconstruction projects, which in turn allowed Pa to develop his business interests in China buying a host of construction businesses such as China Steel 20 (Zhongtie 20), Guangxi Construction and Engineering, Guangxi Water and Electric, Sichuan Nanchong, Sichuan Uingshan, Fuikan Ningde, Jinghend International and others.
+It is believed that Pa first met the future Angolan President Jose Eduardo Dos Santos during his time with the Russian military.
+This was a relationship that he exploited after the Civil War to secure a monopoly over reconstruction projects, which allowed him to develop his business interests in China and buy a host of construction businesses such as China Steel 20 (Zhongtie 20), Guangxi Construction and Engineering, Guangxi Water and Electric, Sichuan Nanchong, Sichuan Uingshan, Fuikan Ningde, Jinghend International and others.
 It is also alleged by Chinese bloggers that Pa provided weapons and support during the Angolan Civil War.